carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 [Krona](https://github.com/marbl/Krona/wiki) is a hierarchical data visualization software.
 Krona allows data to be explored with zooming, multi-layered pie charts and includes support for several bioinformatics tools and raw data formats.
-To use Krona in our results, lets go first into our taxonomy directory, which contains the precalculated Kraken outputs.
+To use Krona in our results, let's go first into our taxonomy directory, which contains the pre-calculated Kraken outputs.

 ### Krona
 With Krona we will explore the taxonomy of the JP4D.001 MAG.